ValerieMarot/clonal_tracing_package/README.md

 # CCLONE package

 This package provides functions for analyis of single-cell variant call  data.
-We introduce CCLONE based on a weighted NMF, along with revised processing and visualisation functions.
+We introduce CCLONE based on a weighted NMF.

 The tools in this package are compatible with [scanpy](https://scanpy.readthedocs.io/).

 ### Instalation